MichaelStott/tech-squawks/web/content/getting_started/aws/cli.md

 weight: 4
 ---

-The AWS CLI is used to interact with AWS resources and services through a local terminal or shell by making AWS API calls on your behalf with local credentials.
+The AWS CLI is used to interact with AWS resources and services through a local terminal or shell.
+It leverages local credentials on the developers machine to successfully perform API calls.

 The following instructions target *version 2* of the AWS CLI.
 See these [instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html) if you would prefer *version 1*.
 Note that these versions are not backwards compatible, so commands may differ between the two.

 ### Instructions

 1. Download and install the CLI for your development environment's OS:
 {{< tabs groupId="os" >}}
 {{% tab name="Windows" %}}